 As a general matter, a holder who purchases a principal amount of CDs, together with other deposits that it maintains at JPMorgan Chase Bank in the same ownership capacity, that is greater than the applicable limits set by federal law and regulation will not be insured by the FDIC for the principal amount exceeding such limit.
-In addition, under FDIC interpretations, the return on the CDs, which is reflected in the form of the Contingent Digital Return, is not insured by the FDIC until the Observation Date.
+In addition, under FDIC interpretations, the return on the CDs, which is reflected in the form of the Call Premium Amount or the Additional Amount, as applicable, is not insured by the FDIC until the relevant Review Date or the Observation Date, as applicable.
 Any amounts due on the CDs in excess of the applicable FDIC insurance limits will be subject to the credit risk of JPMorgan Chase Bank.
 For more information, see "Deposit Insurance" in the accompanying disclosure statement.